-Hope Foundry is MAP Charity’s current home of ten years.
+Hope Foundry is MAP Charity’s current home since 2007.
 In October 2019, we purchased the building following a two-year-long campaign.

 Built in 1831, Hope Foundry is a stunning Grade II-listed building with a longstanding history of making, creating and inventing as part of Leeds’ proud industrial heritage.
 With the support of the public, we will continue that legacy: building a kitchen, café, roof-garden, studios, co-working, event, gallery and retail spaces whilst expanding the charity’s central provision for young people.